flenniken/statictea/docs/matches.md

 # matchPrefix

-Match lines that start with one of the prefixes in the given table.
+Match lines that start with one of the prefixes in the given table plus optional following whitespace.

 ```nim
 proc matchPrefix(line: string; prepostTable: PrepostTable; start: Natural = 0): Option[